eternaldensity/Sandcastle-Builder/README.md

 - Schrödinger's Gingercat produces a relevant amount of glass rather than a negligible amount
 - Ensure View pane is visible if you go to Layout after using Classic
 - Favourites.
 Still has a few width-related glitches on boosts that lock and reunlock, but it works pretty well for most stuff.
+- Un-broke classic: looks like I somehow deleted a critical line.

 ## 3.234
 - Missed flagging some temp boosts: nav code and the glass switching statuses.
 (Now they should unstick if stuck)